Market

 being eligible, offers himself for re-appointment.

-Appropriate resolutions seeking the re-appointment of directors and requisite details as per Section 102 of the Companies Act, 2013 is
+Appropriate resolutions seeking the appointment/reappointment of directors and requisite details as per Section 102 of the Companies

-appearing in the Notice convening the ensuing Annual General Meeting of the Company.
-The Board recommends the same for your
+Act, 2013 is appearing in the Notice convening the ensuing Annual General Meeting ofthe Company.

 KEY MANAGERIAL PERSONNEL

-Apart from the above, there is no other change in Key Managerial Personnel (KMP) ofthe Company.
+Apart from the above, there is no other change in KMP ofthe Company.

 The Company has received necessary declaration from each Independent Director under Section 149(7) of the Companies Act, 2013,